genie-io/genie/README.md

-Hobbyist feveloper messing around with tiktok api
+Hobbyist developer messing around with tiktok api

 # Terms of Service
 N/A